 #UofT; #Research; Handheld3DSkinPrinter; #HealLargeBurnWounds; #GameChanger

-Toronto, Feb 20 (Canadian-Media): Researchers at the University of Toronto (U of T) and Sunnybrook Health Sciences Centre (SHSC) developed a handheld 3D skin printer which can deposit sheets of skin to cover large burn wounds, media reports said.
+Toronto, Feb 20 (Canadian-Media): Researchers at the University of Toronto (U of T) and Sunnybrook Health Sciences Centre (SHSC) developed a handheld 3D skin printer which can deposit sheets of skin to cover large burn wounds.

 Handheld 3D skin printer.
 Image credit: 3Dprint.com